 Montana Fish and Wildlife Commission

-The five-member Commission is appointed by the Governor from five geographical districts.
+The seven-member Commission is appointed by the Governor from seven geographical districts.
 Members serve staggered four-year terms, with three members appointed at the beginning of the Governor’s term and two appointed two years after the Governor’s term begins.
 The appointments are to be made without regard to political affiliation and to be made solely for the wise management of the fish and wildlife of the state.
 At least one member must be experienced in the breeding and management of domestic livestock.
 The Commission is a quasi-judicial citizen board whose general authority and duties are further defined and shaped by specific responsibilities in the statutes.

 Montana Fish, Wildlife and Parks